Drutopia Member Server Access

-For clients that require or desire access to their instance in order to perform their own backups, we provide SSH access, which includes secure transfers with sftp or scp.
+For clients that require or desire access to their instance in order to perform their own backups, we provide SSH access, which includes secure transfers via sftp, scp, and rsync.

-Access to your instance and data is make possible via SSH authentication.
+Access to your instance and data is made possible via SSH authentication.
 We only offer key-based authentication to SSH.
-This means you must create your own public key pair, and provide your public key to your Drutopia administrator.
-Once you have access via a single key, you can add additional user keys that are needed.
+This means you must create your own public/private key pair, and then provide your public key to your Drutopia administrator.
+(Once you have access via one key, you may modify the keys allowed as you need to by modifying your

-Directions for various operating systems can be found in many places online (search “ssh keygen”).
+Directions for generating a key pair for various operating systems can be found in many places online (i.e. search “ssh keygen”).
 One example is at ssh.com.
 An example of other methods for Windows systems, such as Git bash are also available.

 SSH keys come in pairs - a public and private key.
 Your private key is just that: private.
 It should not be shared outside your system.
-Common names for this key are, for example: id_rsa or id_ed25519.
-The public portion is the one you share with the administrator to be added to your account on the Drutopia host server.
-The public portion is typically suffixed with .pub, e.g. id_rsa.pub or id_ed25519.pub.
+Common file names for this key are, for example:

-For example, for a site called ‘example.com’, you would login to: firstname.lastname@example.org.
+For example, for a site called ‘example.com’, you might login using: